-PHARMACY PROVIDER ENROLLMENT AND PARTICIPATION GUIDELINES
+PROVIDER REQUIREMENTS AND PARTICIPATION GUIDELINES

 This section describes pharmacy provider qualifications, enrollment and provider records, how the provider can make changes to the provider record, Internal Revenue Services (IRS) reporting, provider rights and responsibilities, record keeping requirements, billing agents, and point of sale (POS) enrollment.

 Providers should refer to Chapter 1 – General Information and Administration of the Medicaid Services Manual for additional information on provider enrollment and requirements, including general standards for participation.
-(See Appendix N for information on accessing Chapter 1.)
+(See Appendix 37.5.4 for information on accessing Chapter 1.)

 Provider Qualifications

-A provider must be enrolled in the Medicaid Program and meet the provider qualifications at the time service is rendered to be eligible to receive reimbursement through the Louisiana Medicaid Program.

 The Medicaid Program reimburses pharmacies, not individual pharmacists, for the provision of prescribed drugs.

 A pharmacy is a facility licensed in accordance with R.S.
 37:1164 (36): “Pharmacy means any place located within this state where drugs are dispensed and pharmacy primary care is provided, and any place outside of this state where drugs are dispensed and pharmacy primary care is provided to residents of this state.”